theopnv/Witchin-Kitchen-Game/README.md

 - **Scenes**: Unity Scenes of the game.
 - **Scripts**: Various scripts attached to game objects.
 Please, try to categorize them into sub-folders.
 - **Prefabs**: Prefabs folder.
 Please try to categorize them into sub-folders.
+- **Models**: Where all the "raw" models are stored.
+Please, try to categorize them into sub-folders.
+When a model needs several files (UV, Height maps, textures...), put them in a folder with the associated model.